 issue When a share has been issued, everything has been done by a company to make the shareholder the owner of the share.
-In particular, the shareholder's name has been put on the register or a share warrant has been issued in relation to the share.
+In particular, the shareholder's name has been put on the register.
 Existing shares which have been issued are called "in issue".